John C. Ainsworth: Later years and family

-Ainsworth served on the Portland Public Schools board from 1873-1879.
+Ainsworth served on the Portland Public Schools board from 1873 to 1879.

 After selling out, he entered the banking business in 1883 with the Ainsworth National Bank in Portland.
 In 1892, he started the Central Bank of Oakland.
 Ainsworth had seven children: George (with his second wife Nancy White) and John, Harry, Daisy, Laura, Maud, and Belle (with his third wife Sarah Frances "Fanny" Babbitt).
 Ainsworth was a Freemason, and eventually the third Grand Master of the Grand Lodge of Oregon.
 In 1870, Ainsworth founded the Orient of Oregon and the Valley of Portland of the Ancient and Accepted Scottish Rite, S.J. and served as the first Sovereign Grand Inspector General of the Orient of Oregon.
 After retiring to California he wrote his autobiography.
 He died near Oakland, California, on December 30, 1893.

 He is the namesake of Ainsworth, Washington, as well as Ainsworth Elementary School in SW Portland.
-His son, John Churchill Ainsworth, (1870-1943) was a prominent Oregon businessman, Portland banker and served as chairman of the State Highway Commission from 1931-1932.
+His son, John Churchill Ainsworth, (1870–1943) was a prominent Oregon businessman, Portland banker and served as chairman of the State Highway Commission from 1931 to 1932.
 John Churchill also donated the land in 1933 that became Ainsworth State Park.